neothXT/Snowdrop/README.md

 ### Body Argument

-If you want to put some encodable object as a body of your request, use `@Body` macro like:
+If you want to put some encodable object as a body of your request, you can either put it in your declaration as "body" argument or - if you want to use another name - use `@Body` macro like:

 ```Swift
 @POST(url: "/posts")